xtcivic/xtcivic/README.md

 ### <div align="center">I'm Ngo Trung, a full-time full-stack freelance developer 👨‍💻 working remotely since 2014 🚀</div>

 - A senior software engineer with more than 10 years of professional experience.
-I have excellent knowledge of backend Java development.
+I have knowledge of backend Java development.
 In general, I've worked with monolithic, microservice and serverless architectures.
 A lot of my activity is open-source.

 - 🌱 I’m currently learning Hyperledger and Kubernetes